GSA-TTS/identity-dev-docs/_pages/oidc.md

 The authorization endpoint handles authentication and authorization of a user.
 To present the login.gov authorization page to a user, direct them to the `/openid_connect/authorize` endpoint with the following parameters:

 * **acr_values**
-  The Authentication Context Class Reference values used to specify the LOA (level of assurance) of an account, either LOA1 or LOA3.
+  The Authentication Context Class Reference values used to specify the LOA (level of assurance) of an account, either LOA1, LOA3, or IAL0 (also known as IALMAX).
+If IALMAX is chosen the request will return IAL1 data if a user is not verified or IAL2 data if a user is verified.
 This and the `scope` determine which [user attributes]({{ site.baseurl }}/attributes/) will be available in the [user info response](#user-info-response).
 The possible parameter values are:
     - `http://idmanagement.gov/ns/assurance/loa/1`
     - `http://idmanagement.gov/ns/assurance/loa/3`
+    - `http://idmanagement.gov/ns/assurance/ial/0` (also known as IALMAX)

 * **client_id**
   The unique identifier for the client.
 This will be registered with the login.gov IdP in advance.